teivah/gossip-glomers/README.md

 * Availability: 0.99511856
 * Throughput peak: ~350hz

 So a small drop regarding availability, which can probably be explained by the fact that a `send` request needs to be forwarded synchronously to another node if the hashing doesn't match the node ID.
-Yet, it increases the messages-per-operation and the throughput.
+Yet, this version decreases the messages-per-operation and increases the throughput.

 One remark, though.
 In Kafka, this routing to the same node isn't achieved at the topic level.
 Imagine that a 3-node Kafka cluster has only one topic; we don't want to have only one node being a hot spot.
 Hence, Kafka introduces the concept of a partition, basically a sub-split per topic.
 If I wanted to improve my solution, I should probably do the same.